Thomas Nugent Courvoisie

-Lieutenant Colonel Thomas Nugent Courvoisie (October 16, 1916 – April 30, 2006) was a United States Army Officer and Assistant Commandant of Cadets at The Citadel who was the subject of The Boo, the first book authored by famed novelist Pat Conroy and the inspiration for “The Bear” in Conroy's novel The Lords of Discipline.
+Lieutenant Colonel Thomas Nugent Courvoisie (October 16, 1916 – April 30, 2006) was a United States Army Officer and Assistant Commandant of Cadets at The Citadel who was the subject of The Boo, the first book authored by famed novelist Pat Conroy and the inspiration for "The Bear" in Conroy's novel The Lords of Discipline.

 Biography

 Born in Savannah, Georgia, he attended Benedictine Military School, graduating in 1934.
-Starting in the fall of 1934, Courvousie attended The Citadel in Charleston, South Carolina, until health problems forced him to withdraw 2 years later.
+Starting in the fall of 1934, Courvoisie attended The Citadel in Charleston, South Carolina, until health problems forced him to withdraw 2 years later.
 From 1936 he served as a crew member on a freighter, later joining the Georgia National Guard in 1938 and seeing combat in a field artillery unit during The Battle of the Bulge in World War II.
 Returning to The Citadel in 1950 as a veteran student while serving as an instructor with the South Carolina National Guard, he graduated in 1952 and was commissioned into the U.S. Army, serving in the Korean War.
-In 1959 he was assigned to The Citadel as an Assistant Professor of Military Science and after retiring from the military in 1961 was appointed Assistant Commandant of Cadets for Discipline.
+In 1959, he was assigned to The Citadel as an Assistant Professor of Military Science and after retiring from the military in 1961 was appointed Assistant Commandant of Cadets for Discipline.

 Courvoisie became a feared but respected figure and gained a reputation as a stern disciplinarian; his nickname “The Boo” came about when cadets described his hulking figure as "looking like a caribou" and then shortened the description.
-He famously referred to his charges as “Lambs” and addressed them as “Bubba” if all was well, or “Bum” if not.
+He famously referred to his charges as "Lambs" and addressed them as "Bubba" if all was well, or "Bum" if not.
 Despite his gruff exterior and demanding personality he could also be compassionate, bailing cadets out of jail or even paying for their class rings.
 He also worked behind the scenes to help smooth integration when the first black cadet matriculated in 1966.
 Pushed out in a political struggle with the administration in 1968, he was reassigned as warehouse supervisor and retired from the college in 1982.

 Courvoisie's legend grew with the publishing in 1970 of The Boo, Pat Conroy's collection of short stories and reminiscences of his years on the campus; he was also the basis for the fictional character of Colonel Thomas Berrineau (“The Bear”) in Conroy's 1980 novel The Lords of Discipline, played in the 1983 movie version by actor Robert Prosky.
 He was awarded an honorary doctorate by The Citadel in 2000 along with Conroy (who was ostracized by many alumni after the release of the book whose thinly veiled account of his time as a cadet was seen as an unflattering depiction of his alma mater).
-When the school opened a new alumni center in 2001, Conroy led a fundraising campaign to pay for the fitting out of the banquet room which was named “Courvoisie Hall.”
+When the school opened a new alumni center in 2001, Conroy led a fundraising campaign to pay for the fitting out of the banquet room which was named "Courvoisie Hall."
 Courvoisie was also awarded the Order of the Palmetto, the highest honor given by the state of South Carolina, and received the Bronze Star for his combat service in World War II.